Steel Truss Design

 Howe Trusses: Have a distinctive Z-shape

-The Howe truss was the first metal truss bridge and it has a distinctive Z-shape.
-The Howe truss was developed by Squire Whipple in 1840.
-The bridge is named after Henry Howe, who popularized the design.
-The Howe truss is made of metal and has a triangular shape.
+Squire Whipple developed the Howe truss in 1840.
+They named the bridge after Henry Howe, who popularized the design.
+The Howe truss, made of metal, has a triangular shape.
 The top of the triangle is the deck of the bridge.
 The two sides of the triangle are the chords.
 The bottom of the triangle is the web or floor beam.
 The chords are attached to the web with verticals.

 King Post Truss: